hadirizvi7/Uber-NYC-API/README.md

 ## Source Data

 The source data used for this project comes from the NYC Taxi & Limousine Commission (TLC), later obtained and published by FiveThirtyEight.
-You can find the corresponding repository [here] (https://github.com/fivethirtyeight/uber-tlc-foil-response).
+You can find the corresponding repository [here](https://github.com/fivethirtyeight/uber-tlc-foil-response).

 ## Database Setup